Advertisement

 Portrait of an adorable baby girl playing with a toy walker at home Nicola Katie/ Getty Images

-A push-style walker is a better option, and often includes learning features they can appreciate while sitting.
+A push-style baby walker is a better option, and often includes learning features they can appreciate while sitting.
 If nothing else, these provide loads of fun indoor games and activities for early walkers when you're stuck inside.
 Plus, they're an engaging way to help your baby develop motor skills.

 Should my baby wear shoes when learning to walk?